Education

 (Ie PGCE, School Direct, Teach First, etc.)

-Why did you choose this route into teaching?
-(If multiple reasons please list) In hindsight and with no limitations would you choose a different route to gain QTS?
-If so why?
+Why did you choose this route for teaching?
+(If there are multiple reasons, please list) In hindsight, with no limitations, would you choose a different route to gain QTS?
+If so, why?

 Do you feel as though you were completely prepared for your first week as NQT?
-If not please state why.
+If not, please state why.
 How long have you been a qualified teacher?
 Why did you want to become a teacher?
-(If multiple reasons please list)
+(If there are multiple reasons, please list)

 SEARCH